The Air Jordan 1: The Sneaker That Started It All.

 More than a basketball shoe

-Many iconic basketball shoes remain part of sports history, but the Jordan 1 managed to transcend the sport's boundaries.
+Many iconic basketball shoes remain a part of sports history, but the Jordan 1 managed to transcend the sport's boundaries.

 Retro releases kept the legend alive